strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 - Buy sausages
 ```

-In contrast to the previous architecture, the web server now fetches data
-through the API gateway, which in turn fetches data from the API server.
-The
+While the results look identical to `notes-app-plain`, the client is now making
+requests to the auth server, which is acting as a proxy to the resource server.
-web server is now fully decoupled from the API server.
+The client is now fully decoupled from the resource server.

-> We provide [`a startup script`](./server.js) to help start up all three
-servers at once.
-Execute `node server.js` from the project root and you should
-see all three servers loading at once.
+>You can set up this step automatically by executing `./sample-configs/step-2/install`
+from the app root.

 ###Step 3